 Medication and therapy.

 I waited 7 long months to see a CBT practitioner on the NHS and in the meantime, I had missed had days off work and had been admitted to A&E numerous times with more panic attacks!

 I was starting to feel suicidal and had self-harmed on a few occasions.

 I was regularly offered anti-depressants in the form of Citalopram and Prozac, and again I declined.

-I had done my research since coming of Prozac and I knew that the best way for me to deal with my emotions was through psychological therapy not medication.
+I had done my research since the coming of Prozac and I knew that the best way for me to deal with my emotions was through psychological therapy, not medication.

 It had taken me a year to get off the Prozac because of the withdrawal symptoms (yes the doctors say they are not addictive, but there is evidence to prove that they are, and coming off them is tough, especially without the help of a psychotherapist).

 They gave me a drug in A&E called Promethazine, which is actually a strong antihistamine that gives a sedative effect.
 Well, I thought it was better than taking Diazepam, so I gave it a try.